FreeCode911/AnoUpload/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 For more details, see the `LICENSE` file.